jundu1/AI_for_Trading/exercise/word2vek/README.md

 * In pytorch implementation of Embedding layer
 ![skip_gram_arch](\assets\skip_gram_arch.png)
-  1. Each input node (blue circle) represents one word token, with dim (input_size, 1), where input_size = target_size = batch_size * window_size
+  1. Each input node (blue circle) represents one word token, and entire input vector has shape (text_size, 1), where text_size =  batch_size * window_size
   1. Embedding *weight* has dim of (vocabulary_size, embed_dim)
+  1. Embedding *layer output* has dim of (text_size, embed_dim)
-  1. Softmax output layer has dim of (target_size, *vocabulary_size*), where each row correspond to each input node, and each col represents the probability of that word token appears within the window
+  1. Softmax output layer has dim of (text_size, *vocabulary_size*), where each row corresponds to each input node word, and each col represents the probability of that word token appears within the window
   1. Note all words were embeded in one go because each word can be treated independently in their own dimension.
 In RNN we will have to treat each single word seperately
 ![skip_gram_dimensions](\assets\skip_gram_dimensions.png)